Cloning systems and action operads: Introduction

-In fact, we precisely determine the extent to which a converse to the above theorem holds; more concretely, we will prove that every action operad comes from cloning systems that admit a certain extra structure, and that we call {\em bilateral cloning systems}, see Section \ref{section:cloning_systems}.
-We stress that many of the known cloning systems are in fact bilateral; see Section \ref{section:cloning_systems} for examples and non-examples.
+In fact, we precisely determine to which extent a converse to the above theorem holds; more concretely, we will prove that every action operad comes from a cloning system that admits a certain extra structure, and that we call {\em restricted operadic cloning system}, see Section \ref{section:cloning_systems} and Proposition \ref{prop:CloningtoOper}.
+We stress that many of the known cloning systems are, in fact, operadic and bilateral; see Section \ref{section:cloning_systems} for examples and non-examples.
 In this language, our main results may be summarized as follows: